ryanheminway/BandBuddyCapstone/ML/README.md

 3) Run `conda activate BB`.
 You should now see (BB) on the left side of your command-line.

 Note: These first 3 steps set up a Python environment with the packages specified in `environment.yml`.
 This allows the `import` statements in the notebooks to work.
 If a import is failing, make sure the package is listed in the environment file.
+If you add a package to the file, you will have to update the environment.
+You can do this by running `conda env update -f environment.yml` or by running both `conda env remove -n BB` and `conda env create -f environment.yml` again.

 4) Run `jupyter notebook`.
 This will start a jupyter server and open up a web-page which exposes the current directory.
 You can then open up any notebook file `.IPYNB`